PedroMarianoAlmeida/offical-turbo-v1/README.md

 - Add on firebase package readme, the steps to get the environment variables
 - Check if is possible pass props from Layout to Page in Next (if, yes, pass the userData when used the Protected from @repo/next-auth)
 - Documented the use for ProtectedWithFallback and userCount
-- Upgrade packages/react/shadcn/src/composition/paragraph-skeleton.tsx to be more flexible with sizes and number of "words" - And add the flex wrap padding, etc

 ### Future features

 - The Progress bar has links to the previous page steps
+- [ ] Remove auth menu background
+- [ ] Upgrade packages/react/shadcn/src/composition/paragraph-skeleton.tsx to be more flexible with sizes and number of "words" - And add the flex wrap padding, etc

 ## History